nathan1989/ense/README.md

 #### Recommended SCSS import

 Recommended method is to import each SCSS module folder.
 This way you can choose if you want to use certain styles.
-Be sure to include your custom styles AFTER ```/settings``` and ```/tools``` and BEFORE everything else.
+Be sure to include your custom styles after the ```settings/*``` and ```tools/*``` files and before everything else.
 This way you can override Ense variables which update Ense CSS classes.

 ```
 // Settings